 W 27 1/2” D 29 1/8” H 29 1/2”

 In order to maintain the aesthetic characteristics of these finishes over time and avoid rust, regular, methodical and meticulous cleaning is necessary.
 For everyday maintenance, dust with a soft dry cloth.
 For greasy oily marks (fingerprints) we advise cleaning the surfaces with normal liquid detergents for glass.
 Products containing solvents and/or alcohol and hard fibre cloths (linen and synthetics) should be avoided, as they could ruin and/or scratch surfaces.
 Require monthly maintenance with specific metal cleaning/polishing products.

 For everyday maintenance dust with a soft dry cloth.
 For greasy, oily marks (fingerprints) we advise cleaning the surface with alcohol diluted in water, drying immediately with a soft cloth.
 Products containing acetone, bleach and solvents should be avoided, as should abrasive products, furniture wax and hard fibre cloths (linen and synthetics) which could ruin and/or scratch surfaces.
 All these operations should be carried out with great care, avoiding heavy pressure.
 Exposure to direct sunlight can alter the wood colour.

 Your Online Store Experience

 - Your item(s) will be handled our warehouse furniture experts

-- Your order will ship in x business days
+- The order will be shipped in 2-15 business days

-- Your order is delivered to your door via your selected delivery method
+- Your order will be delivered to your door via your selected delivery method

 Linen Wear WF181